usarscotus/legal-directory/frcp/rule_26.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) Information Withheld.
 When a party withholds information otherwise discoverable by claiming that the information is privileged or subject to protection as trial-preparation material, the party must:

-(i) expressly make the claim; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) expressly make the claim; and

-&nbsp;&nbsp;(ii) describe the nature of the documents, communications, or tangible things not produced or disclosed—and do so in a manner that, without revealing information itself privileged or protected, will enable other parties to assess the claim.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) describe the nature of the documents, communications, or tangible things not produced or disclosed—and do so in a manner that, without revealing information itself privileged or protected, will enable other parties to assess the claim.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Information Produced.
 If information produced in discovery is subject to a claim of privilege or of protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for it.
 After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has; must not use or disclose the information until the claim is resolved; must take reasonable steps to retrieve the information if the party disclosed it before being notified; and may promptly present the information to the court under seal for a determination of the claim.
 The producing party must preserve the information until the claim is resolved.